Trree/MiniCompleteProject/README.md

 ## unittest

-This project use doctest, it just give a simple example.
+This project use [doctest](https://github.com/onqtam/doctest), it just give a simple example.

 You should choose to better unit test tool base on your need.

 ## CI (travis ci)

 [Travis CI](http://travis-ci.org/)

 This project provode a exmple [.travis.yml](.travis.yml).

-It support gcc/clang.
-You have to pass clang-tidy, build , unittest, test.
-It so sucess.
+It supports gcc/clang.
+You have to pass all the tests(clang-tidy, build, unittest, test) to be successful.
-It can avoid Primary mistake.
+It can avoid primary mistake.